Designations Congruent with Things: Chapter 23

 I know, Newt replies.

-The kids hiss with polite, venomous interest, looking forward to this whole Newt-cutting-Newt-open business.
+The kids hiss with polite and venomous interest, looking forward to this whole Newt-cutting-Newt-open business.

-No plots, Newt thinks at them, marking the line he’s going to cut with the pen.
-It’s short and positioned in the middle of the webbing between his thumb and index finger.
+No plots.
+Newt marks the line he’ll cut with the pen.
+It’s short and positioned in the center of the webbing between his thumb and index finger.

 He picks up the scalpel.